wundergraph/wundergraph/docs-website/src/pages/docs/guides/mocking.md

 Note that depending on your project's settings, the path might be slightly different depending on where you generate your templates.
 We use `beforeAll` to start the test and mock server instances.
 The `ts.start()` method returns a cleanup function to shutdown all servers.
 In vitest you can return an async function to do a cleanup.
 We also use `mockedAPIs` to replace the environment variables with the mock server URL.

+{% callout type="note" %}
+Before you run the tests and import the `createTestAndMockServer` function, you must first run `wundergraph generate` to generate the testing library.
+Some testing frameworks like Vitest or Jest provides a `globalSetup` hook that allows you to run a script before running the tests.
+In that way, you can automate it.
+{% /callout %}

 ```ts
 import { createTestAndMockServer, TestServers } from '../.wundergraph/generated/testing';